felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 - While reactivation partially offsets churn, it is **not sufficient to counteract rising monthly churn rates**.
 - The product relies more on reacquiring previously active users than on retaining them continuously.
 - This pattern points to episodic usage rather than durable habit formation.

+#### **Business Implications**
+- Reactivation helps recover some lost revenue but does not replace durable retention.
+- Dependence on reactivation signals episodic rather than habitual product usage.
+- As reactivation declines, churn increasingly translates into permanent revenue loss.
+- Product and lifecycle efforts should prioritize preventing churn rather than relying on recovery.

 <br><br>